mziodev/apps/README.md

 # apps
-The main website for all my apps info and support.
+Just the website for all my apps info and support.